 Children love to bike ride with their family.
 This is a great opportunity to model safety habits for your child.
 Everyone should secure helmets before your family adventure begins.
 If your child will be on any main roads, provide bike safety gear like bright or reflective clothing (affiliate link).

 Now that your child is properly geared up, it’s important to focus on teaching them traffic rules and hand signals.
-First and foremost, they should understand that they are required to follow the same rules of the road that cars and other vehicles do.
-This means they should ride on the right-hand side of the road, and come to a complete stop at all stop signs and red lights.
+First and foremost, they should understand that they are required to follow the same rules of the road that cars and other motor vehicles do.
+This means they should ride on the right-hand side of the road, and come to a complete stop at each stop sign and red light.
+Bikers need to go in a straight line with the direction of traffic and follow all traffic signs and lane markings.

 In addition, your child should be familiar with basic hand signals.
 This will help them communicate with other riders and drivers on the road, which is essential for staying safe.
 Teach your child how to signal a left or right turn, and the universal signal for stopping.
 Model how to look and listen at crosswalks, as well as walking bicycles across major crosswalks.
 This little video may be helpful to you: